ElianCodes/ElianCodes/README.md

 # 👋 Hi there

 I'm a Elian, a Software Engineer based in Belgium 🇧🇪, working at [vBridge Cloud](https://www.vbridge.eu).
-[Astro](https://astro.build) maintainer & ambassador.
+[Astro](https://astro.build) maintainer.

 I love to build things and share my knowledge with the world.
 Next to that, I also love to speak at conferences and meetups.